rangle/force-ssl-heroku/README.md

 Caveat
 ======

 It works because Heroku exposes your app through a reverse proxy which is used for load-balancing and other things.
-This reverse proxy doess SSL termination and forwards to your app which __should only accept connections from localhost__.
-This middleware detects this situation by inspecting headers inserted by Heroku's reverse proxy;  __since headers can be spoofed, you should not use this middleware anywhere that's not behind such a proxy__!
+This reverse proxy does SSL termination and forwards to your app which __should only accept connections from localhost__.
+The middleware detects this situation by inspecting headers inserted by Heroku's reverse proxy;  __since headers can be spoofed, you should not use this middleware anywhere that's not behind such a proxy__!